axelchalon/axelchalon.github.io/0-book-review/_posts/2022-12-15-improvise-max-dickins-summary.md

 		* Differentiate between the process and the outcome.
 You can celebrate the process even if it resulted in a failure.
 		* Rejections are a good sign, a sign that you're taking risks (and are polarizing). **If you are only collecting (relative) successes, it means you are not taking enough risks.** Go fail!
 			* **"Where in your life would you benefit from getting more rejections?"**
-		* Acknowledge failures and mistakes and laugh about it.
+		* <a name="^laugh-about-failures"></a>Acknowledge failures and mistakes and laugh about it.
 The "failure bow" is an ironic improvisation ritual whereby one vainly bows after doing a mistake.
 Rewire your response to failures.
 			* (Semaphores; agreed-upon gestures conveying a specific meaning.)
 		* See failures as milestones on the way to success.
 Celebrate them by writing a failure résumé.
 		* Comedy and improvisation have a strong culture of celebrating failures.
 Not taking oneself too seriously.